CAKE-DRI/CAKE-DRI.github.io/_pages/landscape/compute.md

 classes: wide
 ---

-There are several high-end compute facilities in the UK that are used by the academic community, and industry, for High Performance Computing (HPC) and AI
+There are several high-end compute and data facilities in the UK that are used by the academic community, and industry, for High Performance Computing (HPC) and AI